 The results of present study may set out as a veritable database for further studies in Sikka coast of Gujarat.

-Since the gastropods are important resources as food, medicine and ornamental items, it is need of hour to conserve their population in the Saurashtra coast which is at present under intense anthropogenic pressure.
+Since the gastropods are important resources as food, medicine and ornamental items, it is need of the hour to conserve their population in the Saurashtra coast which is at present under intense anthropogenic pressure.

 Strict prohibition on discharging of chemicals from the industries should be made.